nuxt-community/nuxtent-module/README.md

 The goal of Nuxtent is to make using Nuxt for content heavy sites as easy as using Jekyll, Hugo, or any other static site generator.

-It does in two main ways:
+Nuxtent mainly does this in two ways:

 1. By compiling all the data from `markdown` or `yaml` files based on configured rules.
 2. By providing helpers for dynamically accessing this data inside Nuxt pages.